 the final answer.

 Example 1: If queen cells are sealed today, a swarm may be imminent and a virgin queen may emerge about 8 days later.
+See Capped Queen Cells and Queen Timeline.

 Example 2: If a main nectar flow starts in around 40 days, worker eggs laid now may become your key foragers.
+This fits closely with the Year in the Apiary and local forage timing.

 Example 3: If you want queens mated by a target date, drone production needs to begin several weeks earlier.
+The wider swarm and queen section helps interpret this timing in real colonies: Swarm & Queen.

 Always: Confirm calculator outputs against what you actually see in the colony.